Temple for Jerusalem

 Ezekiel

-Ezekiel's vision at the River Chebar (Ez.1:1), would most certainly have been raped in or around the Jerusalem Temple, where he served, by invading Babylonian troops, a trauma which his innocence would have transfigured into visions of structural purity, to crown his head, a throne on which to sit, to preserve his spiritual innocence, and heal his wounds.
+Ezekiel (his vision at the River Chebar, Ez.1:1), would most certainly have been viciously physically abused (when serving in the Jerusalem Temple) by invading Babylonian troops, a trauma which his innocence would have transfigured into visions of structural purity, to crown his head, a throne on which to sit, to preserve his sanctity, and heal his wounds.
+He would have suffered terribly.

 1:200 scale model details.